prof-xed/prof-xed/README.md

 ## Let's play a game:

-A thousand day of continues coding challenge.
+A thousand day of continues coding challenge, call it greeny. 🍃

 Current status:
  - Day **1** of **1K** continues coding challenge.
 (Started: 4 July 2023)